 \begin{proof} For the terminology used in the following, we refer to the proof of theorem \ref{thm-broccoliinvariant}.
 We consider the resolving bridge curves $C'$ and distinguish the types of $V$ as in lemma \ref{lem-dockcases}.

 \textbf {Case 1:} $V$ is a vertex of type (A$\,\cdot\,$), (B$\,\cdot\,$), or (C$\,\cdot\,$) (we are then in case \ref{thm-bridgeinv-c} of the theorem).
-We then compare the $H$-sign in the proof of theorem \ref{thm-broccoliinvariant} with the direction of the string movement for $C'$.
 Imagine to put a marking $m$ on the bounded edge adjacent to $V$ that connects this vertex on the string to the vertex $W$ of type (9).
+We then compare the resulting $H$-sign as in the proof of theorem \ref{thm-broccoliinvariant} with the direction of the string movement for $C'$.
 We know from \ref{lem-dockcases} that $V$ can be resolved into two vertices of types (1) to (6).
 As the two odd edges adjacent to $W$ are contained in the string, the $1$-dimensional movement of the marking $m$ generated by resolving $V$ is reflected by the $1$-dimensional movement of the string and hence by varying the length of the even edge at $W$:

 Thus the $H$-sign equals the sign defined by the direction of the string movement (up to the same sign for all resolutions).
 Since we proved $ \sum_{C'} \text {($H$-sign)} \cdot m_{C'}=0 $ in theorem \ref{thm-broccoliinvariant} already, it only remains to be shown in each case that all resolving curves are actually bridge curves, i.e.\ satisfy the conditions \ref{def-bridgecurve-a} to \ref{def-bridgecurve-c} of definition \ref{def-bridgecurve}.
 Condition \ref{def-bridgecurve-a} is always satisfied as we do not create a vertex of type (9).